There is no need to decide between oatmeal or chocolate chip cookies, with these Oatmeal Chocolate Chip Cookies. They’re two great cookies in one!

 These Oatmeal Chocolate Chip Cookies are one of my favourites.
-Not only are they delicious, they hit all the right “cookie” notes for me.
-With a sweet, buttery cookie that is chewy in the middle and crispy around the edges and with the texture of oatmeal and the hits of chocolate, too!
+Not only are they delicious, they just hit all the right “cookie” notes for me.

 These cookies keep well for days in a cookie jar.
 Not that they’ll last that long :)

 Butter: As noted in the recipe, you can use salted or unsalted butter.
 If using salted butter, reduce the amount of added salt as specified in the recipe.

 Oatmeal: This recipe calls for “large flake, old fashioned rolled oats”.
 These are the long-cooking variety and will produce the best results with this recipe.
 Quick or Quick Cooking oats are cut into smaller pieces, to cook more quickly.
 While not ideal, quick oats can be substituted in cookies for the old fashioned, large flake oats.
 As the oat pieces are smaller, this may result in a thinner, less textured cookie.
 Instant Oats are too finely processed and not recommended for use in baking.